Purchasing School Meals

 I lost my copy of the eligibility notice (Action-Taken Notice) I received and would like a copy so that I can apply for other benefits.

-Parents/guardians are asked to retain the Action-Taken Notices (ATN) for use throughout the school year.
-Requests for duplicate ATNs must be requested from the Food Services office by calling 240-740-7400.
+Parents/guardians are asked to retain the Action-Taken Notice (ATN) for use throughout the school year.
+Requests for duplicate ATNs must be requested from the Division of Food and Nutrition Services office by calling 240-740-7400.
 Due to the confidential meal benefit information included, ATNs may not be faxed or emailed.
 Duplicate copies will be mailed to the student address on file.